fhardison/lgpsi-melethma/README.md

 |μελετήμα 'Γ | Answer a question based on the reading | τὶς ἑστιν ἡ Σπάρτη;|

 *An important principle is that each question should ideally include only one new thing.* This pacing is one of the things that sets LLPSI apart from other Greek courses and we would like to duplicate it here.

+## Thoughts on building questions

+1. Follow the schema above.
+2. Read through the chapter of LGPSI and identify new words, endings, and sentences.
+Mark those in some way.
+3. Draft questions that ask about those things and group them into the three sections.

+Currently I'm reading throught the chapter and bolding the new things.
+Then I copy the sentence I want to use to build a question from LGPSI (to save typing and messing up accents).
+For word completion questions, I'm using `--` to mark the blank in the word.
+For questions that ask the reader to supply the whole word I mark the blank with `---`.